Sydney Metro

-Two additional lines have been announced: Sydney Metro Western Sydney Airport and Sydney Metro West.
-Sydney Metro Western Sydney Airport will run approximately 23 km from St Marys to the planned Aerotropolis Core.
-It will comprise six stations and service the new Western Sydney International (Nancy-Bird Walton) Airport upon opening in 2026.
+Two additional lines are also under construction, as part of the Sydney Metro West and Western Sydney Airport projects.
+The Western Sydney Airport project will construct a line approximately 23 km from St Marys to the new Bradfield Station in Badgerys Creek.
+It will comprise six stations and service the Western Sydney International (Nancy-Bird Walton) Airport, which is also currently under construction, upon its opening in 2026.